tomhallmain/sd-runner/README.md

 ## Prompt Syntax

 Preset variables can be defined in the config to expand into full prompt text.
-To access these in the prompt UI, append $ or surround them with curly braces, and upon running the prompt the expansion will occur:
+To access these in the prompt UI, preend $ or surround them with curly braces, and upon running the prompt the expansion will occur in the UI, overwriting the original prompt.

 `"this is my $promptvar"` -> `"this is my expanded prompt text from promptvar"`